adejonghm/air-bubble-acoustic-frequency-identifier/README.md

-# Experimental study on the acoustic emission of an air bubble in water
+# Experimental study of air bubble dynamics in water using acoustic analysis and underwater images

-> The repository was used during the development of my Master's in the field of Acoustics.
-Focused on the experimental study on the acoustic emission of an air bubble in water.
+> The repository was used during my Master's, in the Acoustics field.
+The work is focused on the experimental study on the acoustic emission of an underwaterair bubble.
 Digital Signal Processing techniques are applied in this work and are complemented with some Digital Image Processing techniques.

 ## Table of Contents